pulkitsac/Stock-Market-Explorer/README.md

 For now, in the main branch -  implementation of loading only one file has been done, hence we get a correct response only when we query for the data of that date the case here being 16-SEP-2022.

 The issue to load multiple files has been done in another branch which has not been pushed.
-I am still stuck in resolving another issue which has occured after the database one.
+Another issue regarding incorrect API response has occured.
+I am working on the CRUD operations to get the correct response.